 Clean Installing Windows 10

 - Create a bootable USB flash drive using the Media Creation Tool from Microsoft.
+This will also wipe any data stored on the USB flash drive.

-If you are re-installing Windows 10, it is best to disconnect all storage disks except from the main (C Drive) disk from the computer before installing Windows 10.
+It is best to disconnect all storage disks except from the main (C Drive) disk from the computer before installing Windows 10.

 Boot into your USB that has the Windows 10 Media on it.